KZelab/ACCA6014-GPU-Programming/README.md

 ### "Ray casting not detecting intersections"
 **Mathematical Issues:**
-- **Ray direction calculation**: Verify mouse-to-world coordinate conversion
+- **Ray direction calculation**: Verify mouse-to-world coordinate conversion (see testRayCasting.cpp:298-336)
-- **Matrix inversions**: Check that view and projection matrices are valid
+- **Matrix inversions**: Check that view and projection matrices are valid before inverting
-- **Sphere positioning**: Ensure objects are positioned within camera view
+- **Object positioning**: Ensure objects are positioned within camera view frustum
-- **Discriminant calculation**: Verify ray-sphere intersection math
+- **Discriminant calculation**: For spheres, verify discriminant b²-4ac is calculated correctly
+- **AABB bounds**: For cubes, ensure boxMin and boxMax are calculated from center and half-extent
+- **t-parameter validation**: Both algorithms check that t > 0 (intersection in front of camera)

 ### "ImGui controls not responsive"
 **GUI Integration Problems:**